deis/deis/README.md

 $ make run
 ```

 Your Vagrant VM is accessible at `local.deisapp.com` (or `local3.deisapp.com`/`local5.deisapp.com`).
-For clusters on other platforms (EC2, Rackspace, DigitalOcean, bare metal, etc.), see our guide to [Configuring DNS](http://docs.deis.io/en/latest/installing_deis/configure-dns/).
+For clusters on other platforms (EC2, DigitalOcean, bare metal, etc.), see our guide to [Configuring DNS](http://docs.deis.io/en/latest/installing_deis/configure-dns/).

 ## Testing the cluster
 Integration tests and corresponding documentation can be found under the `test/` folder.